Learn about Yarn Projects, which group your scripts together for use in a Dialogue Runner.

 - Unity will create a new file.
 Type in a name for the file, and press return.

-Creating a new Yarn script.
+Creating a new Yarn project.

 On their own, a Yarn Project doesn't do anything.
 In order to be useful, you need to add Yarn scripts to it.

-As an alternative to creating an empty project and adding scripts to it, you can create a new Yarn Project from a script.
+You can create a new Yarn Project from a script.
 To do this, follow these steps:

 - Select the Yarn script in the Project pane.